National Government Services (NGS), the Jurisdiction B DME MAC, has issued a billing reminder regarding anti-tipping devices for power wheelchairs.

 NGS added, “The Health Care Common Procedure Coding System (HCPCS) describes code E0971 as a manual wheelchair accessory, anti-tipping device.
 Therefore, it would not be appropriate to bill HCPCS code E0971 when used with a power mobility device.”

-Suppliers who need to replace anti-tipping devices currently on patient-owned, medically necessary power chairs could use K0108 – the miscellaneous options, accessories or replacement parts code – to bill Medicare, NGS said.
+Suppliers who need to replace anti-tipping devices that are currently on patient-owned, medically necessary power chairs could use K0108 — the miscellaneous options, accessories or replacement parts code — to bill Medicare, NGS said.

 When filing those kinds of claims, NGS recommended suppliers add the RP modifier to the K0108 code; enter a description of the K0108 accessory needed in the NTE segment when filing an electronic claim; or use Item 19 of claim form CMS-1500 to “explain why the patient can no longer use the prior item (anti-tipping device) or why the item cannot be repaired” if the supplier is filing via a paper submission.